Sang J. Lee

 Sang began her career as a judicial clerk on the Court of Appeals for the District of Columbia.
 Following her clerkship, she practiced as a corporate lawyer at two elite global firms before becoming a legal recruiter in 1998.
 She founded SJL Attorney Search (www.sjlsearch.com) in 2004, overseeing its emergence as one of New York’s premiere recruiting companies.
 Sang acquired the business of leading lawyer development company Shannon & Manch and relaunched it as SJL Shannon in 2013 before rebranding the company as Volta Talent Strategies in 2017.

 Sang received her BA from Brown University and her JD from Georgetown University Law Center.
 She has completed courses in the coaching program at New York University and is certified by the Behavioral Coaching Institute (BCI) as a master coach.
-Additionally, she is certified to administer various psychometric assessments, including Myers-Briggs Type Indicator® (MBTI®) and EQ-i 2.0 and EQ 360.
+Additionally, she is certified to administer various psychometric assessments, including Myers-Briggs Type Indicator® (MBTI®), EQ-i 2.0 and EQ 360 and and Everything DiSC® Workplace.
 From 2011 to 2015, Sang served on the Board of Directors for Girls Write Now.